 We mentioned how it’s useful to create time slots for your practice – well, in these time slots, you can place different exercise every time.

+Remember, there is no such thing as a finished exercise.
 Just because a certain exercise is simple doesn’t mean you should dismiss it once you master it.

+All the greatest piano players still practice the basics, not shying away from simple exercises.
 By swapping between exercises, you will slowly master the art of piano playing and have the craft covered.

 The most important thing to remember is that nothing good comes over night, especially if your goal is to be the best in the field.

+Therefore, put in your best effort and settle for nothing but the best.
 There are more tips and tricks to come, just be sure to practice daily and follow the advice offered.

 Once you become a good player, you may even think of some new exercises that will add up to the whole catalog.